 |No 3u keys|

-Its case is superior, the programming doesn’t require software (though one is coming), keycap offerings are either printed PBT or double-shot ABS.
-There’s even DIP switches on the back to change keyboard profile, or swap keys around.
+Its case is superior, the programming doesn’t require software (though one is coming), and keycap offerings are either printed PBT or double-shot ABS.
+There are even DIP switches on the back to change the keyboard profile or swap keys around.
 It works straight out the box with Windows, Mac, or Linux machines.

 Tada68 vs Z70